tanyabalwani/Data-Journalism/README.md

 The first research question was formulated to research on the consequential effect of protest and covid19 on the employment scenario for Hong Kong, but due to the lack of appropriate data on the topic, we chose to focus on the overall trend throughout the years and across different levels of study.

 The second question was formulated with an aim to understand the necessity for a postgraduate degree to successfully qualify for a job in a competitive job seeking environment.

+You may read our article here: (insert link)

+To read the full report, click here: (insert link)